CEGISrepository/Report_Generator/README.md

 client = Client(account_sid, auth_token)
 ```

-After the packages have been installed, one can run the code.
+After this, one can run the code.
 The local URL will become displayed and will mostly be either http://127.0.0.1:5000 or http://127.0.0.1:8080.
 Open this URL to access the website portal.

 ### Using the website